SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: DESIGN AND METHOD

-Given a curve represented by a set of 3D ordered points $\{\textbf{p}_k\}^m_{k=0}$, our goal is to design a bellow SPA to deform from the unactuated straight line to a desired shape after pressurisation.
-The procedure of our proposed shape-matching algorithm is shown in Fig.~\ref{fig:shapematching}.
-First, A 3D PCC segmentation algorithm discretises the curve into CC segments (Fig.~\ref{fig:shapematching}A-C).
-Second, the output actuator is designed by determining the optimal design parameters of modules for matching each CC segment (Fig.~\ref{fig:shapematching}D-E).
-Here the definitions of module and segment are different, where the segment refers to the divided part of the desired shape while the module is the building block of the bellow SPA.
-The shape of each segment can be approximated by the shape of one or more identical modules.
+Given a curve represented by a set of 3D ordered points $\{\bm{p}_k\}^m_{k=0}$, we aim to design a bellow-SPA to deform from an unactuated straight line to a desired shape upon pressurization.
+Fig.~\ref{fig:shapematching} outlines our shape-matching process.
+Initially, A 3D PCC segmentation algorithm discretizes the curve into CC segments (Fig.~\ref{fig:shapematching}A-C).
+Next, the actuator's design involves determining the optimal module parameters to match each CC segment (Fig.~\ref{fig:shapematching}D-E).
+Notably, "segment" pertains to the desired shape's divided part, while "module" refers to the bellow-SPA's building block.
+Each segment's shape is approximated using one or multiple identical modules.

-PCC requires the curve to follow $G^1$ continuity, that is, two adjacent CC segments have a common endpoint, and the tangent vectors are in the same direction.
-The biarc is a commonly used approach to achieve this requirement~\cite{biarc}, which needs two endpoints $\textbf{P}_i$, $\textbf{P}_e$ and their tangent vectors $\textbf{T}_i$, $\textbf{T}_e$ (Fig.~\ref{fig:shapematching}C).
-The key to solving biarc is to find the connection point $\textbf{P}_c$ between two CC segments,
+PCC requires the curve to follow $G^1$ continuity, meaning two adjacent CC segments share an endpoint with aligned tangent vectors.
+The biarc method, frequently used for this~\cite{biarc}, requires two endpoints $\bm{P}_i$, $\bm{P}_e$ and their tangents $\bm{T}_i$, $\bm{T}_e$ (Fig.~\ref{fig:shapematching}C).
+The challenge is determining the connection point $\bm{P}_c$ between two CC segments.